PaddlePaddle/PALM/examples/matching/README.md

-## Examples 2: Mathing
+## Examples 2: Matching
 This task is a sentence pair matching task.
-The following sections detail model preparation, dataset preparation, and how to run the task.
+The following sections detail model preparation, dataset preparation, and how to run the task with PaddlePALM.

 ### Step 1: Prepare Pre-trained Models & Datasets